Krishnakanth3110/Real-Time-POS-Analytics-Platform/README.md

-# 🏪 Real-Time POS Analytics Platform
+# 🏪 Real-Time POS Analytics Platform using Snowflake

 > **Enterprise-grade real-time analytics solution** that reduced reporting latency from **6 hours to under 5 minutes** for 500+ retail stores using AWS, Snowflake, and event-driven architecture.